 The Codehaus parent, which relies the IzPack parent POM on, requires authentication usign the following convention in your $M2_HOME/settings.xml:

 The server IDs are given by the Codehaus parent POM, use your Codehaus account as username and password.
-For information on how to encrypt your personal password see the Maven documentation.
+For encoding your personal password see the Maven documentation.

 For further information see also: Codehaus Maven Repository Usage Guide.